RodBC/Scripting-for-automatic-web-application-display/README.md

 Automatically send a PDF by email.
 Write a script to check the health status of the system.

-(Jango web server requested, REST framework is needed)
+(DJANGO web server needed, RESTful API model)